 Physical Risk Factors

-- Chronic pain
+- Arthritis and chronic pain

-- Anemia or other blood disorders
+- Anemia (not enough red blood cells) or other blood disorders

 - Thyroid problems

-- Muscle weakness in the legs
+- Muscle weakness in the legs and foot disorders

 - Dizziness (vertigo) or balance difficulties